 20 Weeks | 1/2 Science Credit | Grades 10, 11, 12 | Course Number: 0222

-Science of Food is designed to reinforce and enhance the student’s knowledge of scientific principles and processes through the study of foods and nutrition.
-This class encourages students to use their knowledge of foods, science and creativity to develop food experiments to discover how science affects the foods we eat.
-An in-depth understanding of science as it applies to foods will assist students with interest in career and technical education, to understand the food industry as well as food preparation in their daily lives.
-Whenever possible, students should be involved in hands-on laboratory activities which verify the scientific concepts presented.
+Food Science is designed to reinforce and enhance the student’s knowledge of scientific principles and processes through the study of foods and nutrition.
+This course encourages students to use their knowledge of foods, science, and creativity to participate in food experiments to discover how science affects the foods we eat.
+An in-depth understanding of science as it applies to foods will assist students with interest in career and technical education, to understand the food industry, as well as food preparation in their daily lives.
+Students will be involved in hands-on laboratory activities which verify the scientific concepts presented.

 Students upon passing this course will receive a ½ credit of Science.